sagemath/sagewiki_to_gh-2022-10-10/days74.md

 == Schedule ==

+The morning sessions will take place in '''Salle de Conférences du Château''' (CIAS building) and the afternoon sessions will be held in various rooms of CIAS.

 |||||| '''Monday 30 May''' ||
 || 9:30 - 10:30 || Volker Braun || ''An introduction to !SageMath'' ||
 || 10:30 - 11:00 |||| coffee break ||